 - Functions and mechanisms

 - Warnings and precautions

 - Use in specific patient populations

 Counterfeiting medicines is a serious criminal offense and a growing public health risk.

 Counterfeit medicines may be too strong or too weak, miss key ingredients, or even be made with dangerous contaminants that can lead to serious health issues.
 When patients consume fake medicine, trust in the quality of medicines in general is destroyed and hope for successful treatment of their disease is undermined.
 Celgene believes there is no higher priority than ensuring that patients receive genuine, safe and effective medicines.
 It is because of this strong commitment to patient safety that we take deliberate, sustained and proactive steps to strictly enforce the quality and safety of our medicines.

-Our experts continuously implement strategies and explore new technological developments to deter counterfeiting.
+Celgene continuously implements strategies and explores new technological developments to deter counterfeiting.
 We also address product integrity issues by establishing business practices to ensure that our therapies are securely distributed within our authorized markets.
 We work closely with regulatory bodies, law enforcement agencies, industry peers and consumer protection authorities worldwide to strengthen, enact and enforce anti-counterfeiting laws and to raise awareness of counterfeiting.
-Celgene also supports law enforcement and industry initiatives to combat counterfeiting.
-In addition, Celgene remains deeply engaged through the Pharmaceutical Security Institute and similar organizations to prevent all types of pharmaceutical crime, including counterfeiting, theft and illegal diversion.
+We also support law enforcement and industry initiatives to actively combat counterfeiting.

+We are also deeply engaged through the Pharmaceutical Security Institute and similar organizations to prevent all types of pharmaceutical crime, including counterfeiting, theft and illegal diversion.

 Reducing Risk for the Safe Use of Medicinal Products